 - 1. This guidance is intended to help providers understand what they should include in the Annual Financial Return workbook. - 2.
-Where a provider is a further education college or a sixth form college under the primary regulation of the Education and Skills Funding Agency (ESFA), it is not required to submit this financial data to the Office for Students (OfS).
-For such providers, the OfS works closely with the ESFA to ensure that it is able to undertake appropriate monitoring of financial viability and sustainability. - 3.
+Where a provider is a further education college or a sixth form college under the primary regulation of the Department for Education (DfE), it is not required to submit this financial data to the Office for Students (OfS).
+For such providers, the OfS works closely with the DfE to ensure that it is able to undertake appropriate monitoring of financial viability and sustainability. - 3.
 The workbook requires providers to give historic and forecast information about their financial performance and position, along with student number information.
 This enables the OfS to assess financial viability and sustainability and make a judgement about providers' financial risks.
 The data will also be used by the OfS to monitor and report on patterns and trends in financial sustainability. - 4.
 Providers will need to complete the workbook in full.
 In completing the workbook, providers should ensure that data reported for completed financial years is consistent with the figures reported in their audited financial statements. - 5.
 The OfS has published an example of the workbook alongside this guidance on the OfS website.
 Providers must download their bespoke workbook from the OfS portal, complete it and then upload the completed workbook using the portal. - 6.
 Providers must check that they have entered the data into tables correctly to ensure that they are returning accurate data.
 Although the OfS will provide validation checks on the data, data accuracy is the responsibility of providers.
 For registered providers, the return of inaccurate data to the OfS may be a breach of ongoing registration condition F3 which may indicate inadequate management and governance oversight of the provider.
 This may adversely impact on the OfS's judgement about the provider's compliance with ongoing registration conditions E2 and E3. - 7.
-The financial return workbook contains a number of validation checks below each table to help identify any errors or discrepancies.
-These validation checks should be reviewed once the financial return workbook has been completed.
-Further details of the validation checks, (displayed separately as errors and warnings), and how to resolve them, are available separately to this guidance.
+The Annual Financial Return 2025 workbook, commentary and all other required files should be submitted and signed off by the provider's Annual Financial Return (AFR) deadline.
+Please note, providers will have a single deadline by which to submit all relevant files and sign-off the submission.
+For the majority of providers this will be five months after their financial year end. - 8.
+The financial return workbook contains validation flags to help providers in completing the workbook accurately.
+These validation flags must be addressed for the workbook to be considered valid and to enable a provider to be able to submit and sign-off their workbook.
+To mitigate the risk of the OfS receiving inaccurate data providers should review the information submitted to ensure it is accurate and credible.
+The OfS will carry out verification of key parts of the AFR25 submission after sign-off however these verification checks are not a replacement for a thorough checking of the AFR25 submission by the provider prior to sign-off.
+Providers will be expected to respond promptly to any verification queries raised after sign-off and if necessary resubmit and re-sign-off any amendments made.
+Further details of the return verification process will be available separately to this guidance.